The Top 100 Foods High In Polyphenols

 In addition to a variety of flavones, they contain a compound called caffeoylquinic acid (37).

-Caffeoylquinic acid (CQA) is purported to have various antibacterial, anticancer and antihistaminic biological actions (38).
+Caffeoylquinic acid (CQA) is purported to possess various antibacterial, anticancer and antihistaminic biological actions (38).

 Although boiling seems to be a popular method of cooking this vegetable, roasted artichoke tastes delicious.